LeoVoghera/NotesApp/README.md

 A simple smart notes app to teach myself fullstack development with:
-React frontend
+React frontend,
-Node.js express backend
+Node.js express backend,
-Cors middleware
+Cors middleware,
-MongoDB databade (yet to be added)
+MongoDB databade (yet to be added),
-AI APIs (yet to be added)
+AI API calls (yet to be added)
+.